fastoch/Linux/Ansible.md

 - in your terminal, create a master folder to host all of your Git repositories: `mkdir ~/dev`
 - `cd ~/dev`
 - now you can clone the repo from Github to your local dev environment with `git clone <SSH_URL>` (paste the SSH URL)
-- if it's the first time you're cloning a Github repo, you'll have to say yes and hit Enter to confirm the connection
+- if it's the first time you're cloning a Github repo, you'll have to type 'yes' and hit Enter to confirm the connection

 Now, inside the dev folder, you should see a new folder with the same name as your repo.

 ## Making your first commit

-- `cd ~/dev/ansible_repo/`
+- `cd ~/dev/ansible_laptop/`
 - `vim README.md`
 - add some relevant information to describe the purpose of this repo
 - write and quit with `:wq`